 There are more benefits to traveling during quieter seasons than just saving money – you’ll also have more room to roam on the beach, be able to book your excursions and some of the best rooms with little to no hassle, and you’ll be free to explore the resort and secure the best poolside lounge spots.
 Note that even when fully booked, Beaches properties are spacious enough to accommodate everyone, so you’ll always have plenty of room to unwind.
 If you prefer a more upbeat atmosphere and opportunities to socialize with other families, then peak season may be ideal for you.
 Another plus when it comes to peak season travel is that you’ll find near-perfect weather, which is great for endless days fun in the sun.

 It’s easy to be tempted to not pay for a travel protection plan, as the cost of your overall travel without it may seem a little more attractive, but travel protection plans exist for a reason.
-Especially if you plan on travelling in or around the Atlantic hurricane season (June to November, with a higher risk from August to October), this plan can come in handy if your travel dates need to be changed.
+This plan can come in handy if your travel dates need to be changed.

 Travel protection plans have several benefits, and the comprehensive plan offered by Beaches covers trip interruption, baggage, medical expenses, and other problems post departure.
 The travel protection can be purchased online during the booking progress.
 With the travel protection plan you’ll be able to cancel for any reason and use your travel certificate for later travel.
 If you cancel for a reason that’s covered as part of the plan, you’ll be able to get a full refund on flights and the unused portion of your resort stay.
 The travel protection plan is also valid for excursion refunds.